 Cork is arguably the most comfortable "hard" flooring material, and it's a solid performer in the kitchen.
 You can actually feel the springiness of cork under your feet.
 For the most comfortable cork flooring, choose the thickest underlayment (foam padding underneath the flooring) recommended by the manufacturer, and use click-together cork planks installed as a "floating floor."

 Cork is naturally porous, and is relatively easy to damage with pet claws, high heels, and dropped utensils.
 The surface can be protected from stains by applying a chemical sealing agent on a regular basis, but it won’t hold up against a flood, and liquids should never be allowed to rest on its surface for any period of time.

-You don’t often see rubber flooring in kitchens but it is actually a durable, stain resistant material that is very comfortable to walk on.
-Made from the sap of the para rubber tree, or formed from recycled rubber automobile tires, these floors do not suffer from water damage and are impervious to moisture and stain penetration.
+You don’t often see rubber flooring in kitchens, but it is a natural choice.
+Rubber flooring is a highly durable, stain-resistant material that is very comfortable to walk on.
+Made from the sap of the rubber tree, or from recycled rubber from automobile tires, these floors are tough enough for gyms and weight rooms, so you know they can survive in a kitchen.

 The only drawback to rubber flooring in the kitchen is that some types can be stained by oils, acids, and certain cleaning agents.
 It's best to choose a rubber flooring that is treated to resist stains and to wipe up oily and acidic liquids as soon as possible.